atticus-sullivan/theoTool/README.md

   as needed can follow.
 - `initial`: the initial state
 - `startStack`: stackSymb which is on the Stack from the beginning

+Optional keys:
+- `check`: should be list[str] with a list of strings that are to be checked (here no spaces are needed in between the symbols)
+- `accepting`: list of states that should be accepting.
+If key is omitted, the pad will accept on empty stack (default)

 Regarding the `tex` template which may be printed on execution: Each loop has a key `ownLoop=90` this creates a loop which is centered at `90` degrees.
 Enter